 There are different types of fungus; saprophytes that eat non-living matter aka decaying plants (like mushrooms).
 Saprodes aka mushroom fungus feed from the outside (dissolve the substrate), are very invasive and fast moving.
 Other fungus include parasites that eat living organisms and mycorrhizal fungi which form symbiotic relationships with their host.
 Some shrooms, particularly those that grow outdoors on wood, form this bond with nature.

 Anyhow there are more than 180 species of mushrooms that contain psilocybin.
-They have a very long history of medical and religious use and recently have been really looked upon for therapeutic use.
+They have a very long history of medical and religious use and recently.
+Nowadays many people are interested in their therapeutic use.
 Therapists and patients alike report that shrooms are helpful in treating a wide variety of ailments including depression, anxiety, addiction, obsessive-compulsive disorders, cluster headaches, etc.

 Currently researchers are investigating their use for treating depression associated with advanced cancer.
 There’s a group that’s looking to give shrooms to people who are dying to see if they can help alleviate their depression.
 Magic mushroom legalization is gaining hella political and legal support up in Denver and with help from respected writers like Michael Pollan shrooms are starting to gain more mainstream acceptance.